fastify/fastify-env/README.md

 ```

-**NB:** support for additional properties in the schema is disabled for this plugin, with the `additionalProperties` flag set to `false` internally.
+**NB** Support for additional properties in the schema is disabled for this plugin, with the `additionalProperties` flag set to `false` internally.

 ### Typescript
 In order to have typing for the fastify instance, you should follow the example below: